Regorafenib (By mouth)

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
 Use an effective form of birth control during treatment and for at least 2 months after treatment ends.

-- Tell your doctor if you are breastfeeding, or if you have liver disease, bleeding problems, heart disease, or high blood pressure.
+- Tell your doctor if you have liver disease, bleeding problems, heart disease, or high blood pressure.

 - This medicine may cause the following problems: